+This has become my "go-to" dessert for work.
+It is CHOCOLATE.
+Need I say more?
 Probably not, but I will anyway.
 It is healthy too.
 Yes, chocolate and healthy.
-But I am not going to seduce you into thinking this Chocolate Cherry Energy Bites recipe is low fat too.
+But I am not going to seduce you into thinking this No Bake Chocolate Cherry Energy Balls recipe is low fat too.
 Because it's not.
 Sorry.....

 These gluten-free chocolate energy balls have a lot of almond butter and that contains a lot of fat.
 However, it is mostly good fat.
 The almond butter I use has 18 grams of fat, but only 1.5 of that is saturated.
 So, if you can deal with that, then these are the perfect little boosts of energy.
 You could even have them for a healthy morning snack.

 For this no bake chocolate cherry oatmeal balls recipe, you'll need:

 - oatmeal (quick oats)